razawi/angular-flashCards-client/README.md

 http-server
 ```

-The [API Server](https://github.com/razawi/flash-cards-server) Is a more mature project and of course be sure to checkout the [full project doc](https://github.com/razawi/betterFlashCards)
+The [API Server](https://github.com/razawi/flash-cards-server) Is a more mature project
+be sure to checkout the [full project doc](https://github.com/razawi/betterFlashCards)